Frostipanda/Once-Human-Midi-Player/README.md

 - **Update Checker**: Checks for updates when the application starts and notifies the user if a new version is available.

 ## Instructions to Install
-- Step One: Download the Once Human Midi Player from the official discord linked below.
+- Step One: Download the Once Human Midi Player.
-- Step Two: Extract the contents into a folder (this includes the .py and the images).
+- Step Two: Extract the contents into a folder (this includes the .py, images and .bat).
 - Step Three: Download the latest Python Version
 - https://www.python.org/downloads/
-- Step Four: Once you install Python open your command prompt window (By typing CMD in windows search Bar) using administrator (Right click and Run as Admin)
-- Step Five: Paste this line into your Command Prompt Window
-- pip install mido python-rtmidi keyboard requests
-- Step Six: Run the "Run.bat" as an administrator
+- Step Four: Run the Launcher.bat

 ## Assistance